ISCT 2026: CAR-T Scientific Signature Series Event

 Key Learning Objectives:

-1. Understand the current in vivo CAR T landscape and leading development strategies.
+1. Understand the scientific rationale and emerging technologies for in vivo CAR T delivery.

-Local Production and Global Access — Regional Models, Regulation, and Economics
+Local Production & Global Patient Access — Models, Regulatory Pathways, and Real-World Implementation

 Key Learning Objectives:

-1. Compare regional manufacturing and regulatory models for CAR T delivery.
+1. Understand decentralized and local manufacturing models for CAR T therapy.